 Let’s Talk Rocks

-We know what you’re thinking – small rocks are terribly annoying.
-They get in the way of your mower, they make for uneven terrain in your lawn, and they mess up your soil!
-But hear us out – we’re not talking about tiny little pebbles in your landscape, we’re talking about large rocks that can help to line your landscape, add natural beauty, and even act as a nutrition retainer for some of your plants and landscape sections.
+But hear us out—when we’re talkin’ rocks, we’re not talking about those teeny, tiny pebbles that infiltrate your landscape and cause all kinds of trouble.
+We’re talking about large rocks that can help line your landscape, add natural beauty, and even act as a nutrition retainer for some of your plants and landscape sections.

 Benefits of Rocks